iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/core_libraries.md

-## 2. Analytic & Comparative Studies: "Asking Why"
+## Analytic & Comparative Studies: "Asking Why"

 **Research Goal:** To compare the effects of different exposures (e.g., treatments, risk factors) on health outcomes.
 This is where we move from describing to inferring relationships.
 The central challenge in this type of study is controlling for **confounding**.

-### A. Comparative Effectiveness & Safety
+### Comparative Effectiveness & Safety

 *   **Clinical Questions:**
     *   "Is Treatment A more effective than Treatment B at preventing heart attacks?"